vdotok/react-one2one/README.md

 ## Add PROJECT ID, and API URL.

-### For messaging in chat application, You can update the projectID by following these steps.
+### You can update the projectID by following these steps.

 - Go to the file ( react-one2one -> src -> constants -> index.js ).